resc/c3/README.md

 in my humble opinion.
 The slice and map containers are nice, but they don't provide very many convenience methods.
 This library aims to remedy that.

+The code lives at http://github.com/ReSc/c3#c3

+You can find the CI builds at http://travis-ci.org/ReSc/c3

+The documentation can be found at http://godoc.org/github.com/ReSc/c3

 Code Quality
 ============